Fluctuations and first-passage properties of systems of Brownian particles with reset: Model A: independent resets

 \section{Model A: independent resets}

 We start with the well-known model \cite{evans2011diffusion} of $N$ independent Brownian particles on a line, with a diffusion constant $D$, each undergoing resetting to the origin $x = 0$ at rate $r$.
 This reset is equivalent to two effective elemental processes, perfectly synchronized in time: independent death of a particle in the bulk, and a simultaneous arrival of a new particle to the origin.
-For $N\to \infty$, the particles' coarse-grained spatial density $u(x,t)$ in this model is governed by the continuous deterministic equation
+For $N\to \infty$, the particles' coarse-grained spatial density $u(x,t)$ in this model \footnote{The coarse-grained density $u(x,t)$ describes the system on length scales much larger than the typical inter-particle distance.} is governed by the continuous deterministic equation